Chapter 2: A Hierarchy of Meaning

 We can now complete the picture by looking in the other direction — all the way down.

 Even at the smallest scales physicists have found, stable wholes emerge from interactions that focus inward.
-One vivid image: quarks are held together so tightly by the strong nuclear force that they form protons — extraordinarily reliable units that become dependable building blocks for everything above them.
+One vivid image: quarks are held together so tightly by the strong nuclear force that they form protons — extraordinarily reliable units with interaction modes unavailable to isolated quarks, becoming dependable building blocks for everything above them.
 The container here is not a membrane; it is a field of force so binding that the “parts” never exist in isolation.
-The result is the same: protected interaction produces stable pattern, which becomes raw material for the next level.
+The result is the same: protected interaction produces stable pattern, confers emergent capabilities on the compound, and the new part can participate at the next scale.

 The technical details are preserved in full in Appendix A for those who want the scientific depth.
 The conceptual point here is enough: